Skip to main content

 Grade 12

 In 2009, a new framework was introduced by the National Assessment Governing Board to reflect the changes in the field of science.
 Along with the introduction of a new framework, new achievement level descriptions and cut scores were established.
 The definitions of the NAEP Basic, NAEP Proficient, and NAEP Advanced achievement levels for grades 4, 8, and 12 are presented in the tables that follow.
 The NAEP achievement levels are cumulative.
 Therefore, students performing at the NAEP Proficient level also display the competencies associated with the NAEP Basic level, and students at the NAEP Advanced level also demonstrate the skills and knowledge associated with both the NAEP Basic and the NAEP Proficient levels.
 For each NAEP achievement level listed, the scale score that corresponds to the beginning of that level is shown in parentheses.
 Complete descriptions and additional information about the NAEP achievement levels are available in the science framework.
+The Reporting Achievement Level Descriptions (ALDs) developed for the 2024 grade 8 NAEP Science Report Card differ from the ALDs included with prior NAEP Science results.
+The new Reporting ALDs offer greater detail and describe what students demonstrated they likely know and can do.

 Find general information about NAEP achievement levels and the detailed descriptions for other NAEP subjects.